tguerra/website/content/authors/admin/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
 bio: I am a PhD Student at Sciences Po Grenoble.
-My research focuses on public opinion and political polarization in Western Europe.
+My research focuses on public opinion, with a special focus on political polarization in Western Europe.

 interests:
 - Public Opinion